marispulk/marispulk/README.md

 # Hi there 👋!

 My name is Maris and I'm a junior software developer, living in Tallinn, Estonia.
 I'm currently passionate about learning front-end technologies and frameworks like Angular and JS.
-Also Ionic and TypeScript.
+Also PHP, Ionic and TypeScript.

-From this year I decided to challenge myself with new opportunities and opted for a career change.
+I've been doing this from 2020 and I'm currently working as a software integrations developer.
+This position has given be a better overview how application development works and that's why from this year I also joined university in analysis and design of informations systems.
-🌱 I’m currently self-learning through Coursera and passing different developer courses from universities all over the world 🌎.
+In additon to that 🌱 I’m self-learning through different courses and my own personal projects 🌎.
 When I'm not developing or learning new things, you can find me out running 🏃, playing tennis 🎾 or enjoying good music(and singing along)🎙️.

 ### Showcase projects